 I wasn’t ready to be the mother of a cancer patient.
 But there it was…my nightmare had become real.
 The months following his diagnosis were the most terrifying and lonely months of my life.
 Things started to look up when I took control of his diagnosis, learned to ask questions and be his advocate, focused on the good and most of all, found other parents who had similar experiences.
 Ours is a social species and together we are stronger.

 So…yes, my son’s cancer diagnosis (and all the scary things that came after!) has changed things, but I do have a normal life outside of that.
-I’m a small animal general practice veterinarian and part time writer, happily married for eighteen years to a tall guy who makes up songs with his kids and tells fart jokes.
+I’m a small animal general practice veterinarian and part time writer, happily married for eighteen years to my best friend, the finest partner and father anyone could ask for.
 We have a fifteen-year-old daughter with a learner’s permit (watch out!) and a passion for the stage and a thirteen-year-old son who rips it up on the soccer field.
 And of course, there’s Cameron, who is four years old now…happy, hilarious and thriving, despite his diagnosis.
 We all live together in Parker, a suburb of Denver, with two dogs, a bird, a lizard, a guinea pig and a (part-time) hedgehog.
 It’s chaos, but in a good way!

 I wouldn’t say that life was simple before Cam’s diagnosis, but it made me grow and change in ways I couldn’t have predicted.
 And that’s what my stories and blog posts are about.
 Trying to find the balance and the purpose in my life, get my kids to adulthood and avoid losing my mind.
 Maybe I’ll save some dogs and cats and write some books along the way.
 I hope you find my articles and photos entertaining on some level and PLEASE send me comments.
 What you think matters.
 A LOT.
 To me, at least.